What is a chargeback?

 Chargeback requests made outside the time limits may be rejected.
-You can dispute a rejected chargeback request through the Financial Ombudsman Service (FOS).
+You can dispute a rejected chargeback request through the Australian Financial Complaints Authority.

 FOS is an independent service helping to resolve disputes between consumers and member financial services, such as banks and credit card providers.